Resources

 Understanding Boundaries: Why They Feel So Hard — and How to Begin Again

 A trauma-informed exploration of why boundaries can feel confusing, unsafe, or guilt-laden — especially after betrayal, burnout, or long seasons of over-giving.
-This article explores: • why many women learned to override their own needs in order to stay connected, safe, or useful • how people-pleasing and over-responsibility often begin as survival strategies • what healthy boundaries actually are (and what they aren’t) • small, compassionate ways to start rebuilding self-trust and steadier limits Rather than focusing on “scripts” or quick fixes, this piece invites reflection on your inner signals, values, and nervous system — helping you move toward boundaries that feel grounded and sustainable, not forced.
+This article explores: • why many women learned to override their own needs in order to stay connected, safe, or useful • how people-pleasing and over-responsibility often begin as survival strategies • what healthy boundaries actually are (and what they aren’t) • small, compassionate ways to start rebuilding self-trust and steadier limits Rather than focusing on “scripts” or quick fixes, this piece invites reflection on your inner signals, values, and nervous system — helping you move toward boundaries that feel grounded and sustainable rather than forced.
 If boundary-setting feels exhausting or overwhelming, you’re not broken — your system may simply be tired from carrying too much for too long.

 When Old Wounds Resurface: Understanding Attachment Pain with Self-Compassion